hatschito/webodm_intro/README.md

 Ways to install ODM:
 * Docker (Windows, MacOS, Linux)
-* Natively using Ubuntu 16.04 or later (or with Virtual Machine e.g. vagrant)
+* Natively using Ubuntu 16.04 or later (or with a Virtual Machine)
 * Windows WebODM installer is sold https://WebODM.org